 Ever wonder how the universe came into existence?
-Have you ever wondered how anything came into existence?
-The ancient creation stories reveal that men and women have always wanted to know.
+Others have!
+There are ancient creation stories that reveal men and women have always wanted to know.
 People today are still asking that question because we want to know where we came from and why we are here.

-Most of us would laugh upon hearing many of the creation stories.
+Most of us laugh at many of the ancient creation stories.
 Most of them assume that one or more gods existed, but from there the stories are very different.
-One of the stories comes from the Mande-speaking people, who live in southern Mali.
+One of the stories comes from people who live in southern Mali.
 They believe that the world was created by Mangala.
 Mangala was a powerful being who was composed of a variety of things, including twins.
 One was female and one was male.
 Mangala took seeds from the twins and put them into an egg.
 Inside the egg the seeds grew into fish.
 One of the fish, named Pemba, became ambitious and aggressive.
 He eventually threw some of the womb’s placenta down.
 That piece became the earth.
 The story continues with the creation of two tribes.
 One became farmers and the other was aristocratic.
-The story has great sexual overtones.

-In the Shinto religion there are several creation stories.
-One of the stories teaches that Heaven and Earth and the In and Yo initially formed an egg.
+In the Shinto religion, there are several creation stories.
+One of the stories teaches that the In and Yo initially formed an egg.
 As time went by, heaven and earth separated within the egg.
 The heavier and grosser part settled down, leaving the purer and clearer above.
-The heavier part eventually became the earth, and purer part was the heaven above.
+The heavier part eventually became the earth, and purer part became the heaven.

 The Hindu religion has a creation story which teaches that Indra, king of the gods, and Vishnu, god of rain, created heaven from earth when the sun rose from the navel of the earth and a pillar was erected.